 Pakhuis de Zwijger, Amsterdam, as well as online via live-streaming

 Who should attend?

 This meeting is open to all disciplines of researchers interested in research integrity and relevant stakeholders who contribute to the scientific system.
 The meeting will be announced online and through the social media channels of collaborating endorsers of the NSRI when relevant.

 The event will be held in English so as to enable researchers of all backgrounds to join.
-This will also allow the recorded presentations to be shared broadly to a non-Dutch speaking audience.
 The set-up is aimed at stimulating a lively, interactive exchange and dialogue among speakers and attendees.

 Participants can join onsite or online depending on Covid-19 circumstance.
-You can register for the symposium for free on NRIN website from half of August 2020.
+You can register for the symposium on NRIN website.

 13:00 Reception of participants